 Hi, I’m Moritz Queisner and I live and work in Berlin.
 I’m a researcher with an academic background in Media Studies and Science and Technology Studies with a focus on media theory, image theory and political theory.
-My current research includes projects about augmented reality, computer simulation, social media, remote warfare, locative media and peer-to-peer economy.
+My current research includes projects about mixed reality, 3D simulation, social media, remote warfare, locative media and peer-to-peer economy.

 If you’re interested in working with me, please have a look at my portfolio.
 I am available for conferences, workshops or other collaborations.
 Feel free to get in touch, I don’t bite.